 A Google Places page currently looks like this:

-Google Places Page 2013
+Google places page 2013

 Notice the map takes up the majority of the real estate on the image and that it only has two tabs under the map labeled: About & Photos.
 If your current page has these characteristics, then you’re still dealing with a Google Places page.
 That’s not a bad thing, it just means that Google has not invited you to transition to a Google+ Local page yet.